GM82Project/gm82snd/readme.txt

 sound_loop_paused(index)
     Creates a paused looped instance so you can set its parameters before play.

+sound_play_single(index)
+    Plays a single instance of the sound.
+Will only stop older instances that were created with one of the _single functions.

+sound_loop_single(index)
+    Loops a single instance of the sound.
+Will only stop older instances that were created with one of the _single functions.

 sound_set_loop(index,loopstart,loopend)
     Sets the loop points of a sound (between 0 and 1).
 Use sound_get_length() if you need to use seconds for measurement.

 sound_get_length(index)
     Returns the length of the sound in seconds.

+[effects]

+Game Maker's sound effects were handled by DirectSound itself.
+Our engine uses FmodEx which means we can't make 1:1 recreations of the effects, but we provide an effect constructor so that you can use FmodEx sound effects.

+Currently, we only support applying effects to sound kinds due to memory leaks that would require manual upkeeping - do let me know if you require the ability to apply effects to sounds or instances.

+sound_kind_effect(kind,effect)
+    Adds an effect to a sound kind and returns its id.

+    You can also specify "all" to apply the effect to all kinds at once.

+    Effect is one of the following:

+    se_chorus
+    se_echo
+    se_flanger
+    se_gargle
+    se_reverb
+    se_compressor
+    se_equalizer
+    se_lowpass
+    se_highpass
+    se_normalize
+    se_pitchshift

+sound_effect_options(sfxinst,option,value)
+    Changes an effect's options.
+Check the GMFMODSimple demo for how to use these (they are called effect parameters in fmod).

+sound_effect_destroy(effect)
+    Stops using the effect.

 [kind functions]